Spencer Torkelson Player Props: Tigers vs. Twins

-Spencer Torkelson -- with a slugging percentage of .487 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers against the Minnesota Twins, with Joe Ryan on the mound, on June 16 at 8:10 PM ET.
+On Saturday, Spencer Torkelson (.391 on-base percentage in past 10 games, 68 points above season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Jose De Leon.
+First pitch is at 2:10 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with a double and two RBI) against the Twins.
+In his last game he had a one-hit performance (1-for-4) against the Twins.

 Spencer Torkelson Game Info & Props vs. the Twins